amclees/hyena/README.md

 ```

 ### Session Announcements
-Starting a session when all players use Discord can be made much simpler with hyena.
+Starting a session when all players use Discord can be made much simpler with Hyena.
 Hyena will automatically mention everyone, including members playing games specifically.

 #### Example - Starting a Session
 > amclees: .playing on

-> hyena: @everyone Session starting, get in voice!
+> Hyena: @everyone Session starting, get in voice!

 > @darksouls_fan Stop playing Dark Souls and join the session.